abridged/collabland-dev/docs/contributing.md

 - Open GitHub Desktop.
 - Describe your changes in the "Summary" field.
-- Click "Commit to <branch-name>".
+- Click "Commit to BRANCH_NAME".

 ### 7. Push Changes to Your Fork